Connect with AMCAS

 In addition to the issuance of a Report, The AAMC reserves the right to take other action as is warranted in certain circumstances.

 Reporting of Cases

-The AAMC will prepare and issue a report documenting the nature of a confirmed case and any attachments provided by the individual in accordance with the procedures outlined below.
-With the issuance of a report, the AAMC makes no judgment as to the culpability of any person with respect to matters reported and does not assess the suitability of an individual to study or practice medicine.
+The AAMC prepares and issues a Report documenting the factual findings of the investigation and any attachments provided by the individual in accordance with the procedures outlined above.
+With the issuance of a Report, the AAMC makes no judgment as to the culpability of any person with respect to matters reported and does not assess the suitability of an individual to study or practice medicine.
 Rather, the AAMC strives to communicate complete and accurate information to legitimately interested parties.
-Evaluation of this information is the responsibility of the recipient of the report.
+Evaluation of the accuracy of the information in the Report is the responsibility of the recipient of the report.